 They then played Amyl Nitrate in Chris Goode’s adaptation of Derek Jarman’s Jubilee to great acclaim at the Royal Exchange Theatre, Manchester and Lyric Hammersmith, London.
 They have performed in venues such as V&A, Tate, ICA, and Barbican – and had their work featured in The Guardian, BBC, Huck Magazine and more.

-Travis recently appeared in Dear Elizabeth at the Gate Theatre, Notting Hill and is currently performing in The Ridiculous Darkness at The Gate Theatre.
+Travis recently appeared in Dear Elizabeth at the Gate Theatre, Notting Hill and The Ridiculous Darkness also at The Gate Theatre.

 - The cast is uniformly excellent, but Travis Alabanza’s magnetic performance as a white soldier attempting to maintain control of a “civilised” narrative is particularly well-measured.
 THE STAGE